 In a city chock-a-block with museums, one of the smallest and most delightfully eccentric is home to about 50 mechanical player pianos and almost 20,000 punched rolls of music.
 Volunteers are on-hand to give you a personalised tour.

-The player piano was an American invention of the late 1800s that very quickly became popular.
-The latest evolution of musical automata, self-playing pianos began to emerge along with mechanical adaptations for standard pianos in the 1870s.
-Most of them required a human user to use the foot pedal bellows to run machinery which pulled scrolls of pre-programmed music past the mechanical parts, which then activated the keys of the piano.
+The player piano was a very popular American invention of the late 1800s.
+The latest evolution of musical automata, these self-playing pianos began to emerge along with mechanical adaptations for standard pianos in the 1870s.
+Most of them required a human user to use the foot pedal bellows to run machinery that pulled scrolls of pre-programmed music past the mechanical parts, which then activated the keys of the piano.
 The name Pianola was a trademark of the The Aeolian Corporation of New York in the 1890s, but the name was broadly applied to all player pianos.
 Export to Europe began in 1899 where these expensive machines quickly gained popularity in the posher homes and music halls.

 Know Before You Go

 By tram: 3, 10 (stop Marnixbad).
-Phone. + 31 20 627 96 24.
+Phone: + 31 20 627 96 24.
 It is open Friday, Saturday and Sunday from 11:00h until 17:00h.